spark-c/sparksnotes/sparksnotes/quicksort/quickSort.md

 1. **Compare** each element to the Pivot.
 1. **Swap** elements depending on how they compare to the Pivot value.
     * All items less than the Pivot should end up behind it in the array, and all of those greater than it come after.
 The array should then have two sides, or "*partitions*", that are separated by the pivot element.
-1. **Repeat** the process on each of the partitions until the array is sorted.
+1. **Repeat** the process (recursively) on each of the partitions until the array is sorted.

 Take a look at the infographic below to get a sense for how the process flows:

 ![](Quicksort.png)
 > *This graphic was found within another nice Quicksort article [here](https://www.techiedelight.com/quicksort/)!*

+### A note:

+When we define functions for this algorithm, they should be taking three arguments:
+* `arr`: Our complete array of integers to be sorted.
+* `start`: The beginning index (inclusive) of the partition to sort.
+* `end`: The final index (inclusive) of the partition to sort.

+This is important!
+We are passing these indices each time, because our algorthim will be called recursively several times on several sections of our array.
+This allows us to work in-place in memory, instead of needing to create many new and/or temporary arrays in the process of the sort.

 ## 1. Choosing the Pivot